CANTERBURY DISTRICT

 **HISTORY**

 Additionally, the term "Black Robin" is believed to be an old Kentish slang expression for a smuggler.
 Between approximately 1820 and 1826, a network of smuggling gangs operated in the Elham Valley, with the most notorious being the Aldington gang, commonly known as "The Blues."
-The Black Robin served as one of many pubs where these gangs would deposit their contraband, which would then be sold to locals at lower prices to avoid heavy taxes and duties.
+The Black Robin was one of many pubs where these gangs would deposit their contraband, which they would then sell to locals at lower prices to avoid heavy taxes and duties.
 It was also a popular gathering place and watering hole for gang members.

-According to reports, one night, a deadly fight broke out between two gang members.
-One was dragged outside and murdered.
-Eventually, law enforcement caught the smugglers, and their leader, George Ransley, was sentenced to transportation to Australia, where he worked as a farmer until he died in 1856.
+In the Black Robin's dim light, camaraderie mixed with tension among gang members.
+One night, a deadly fight broke out; one man was dragged outside and murdered.
+Law enforcement caught the smugglers, and the leader, George Ransley, was sent to Australia, where he farmed until his death in 1856.

 **PARANORMAL ACTIVITY**

 The pub is said to be haunted by the ghost of the daughter of a former proprietor.
-She was attacked nearby and sustained serious injuries, from which she later died after being brought back to the Black Robin.
-Reports of her ghost have surfaced on several occasions, with witnesses often claiming to hear her sobbing.
-There are no newspaper reports about this incident, as the archives only date back to the 1800s, so it may have occurred earlier.
+She was attacked nearby and sustained serious injuries.
+She later died after being brought back to the Black Robin.
+Reports of her ghost have surfaced on several occasions.
+Witnesses often hear her sob.
+There are no newspaper reports about this incident, as the archives only date back to the 1800s.
+The event may have occurred earlier.

 Chartham Hatch, Canterbury CT4